How can I learn more about UCLA Anderson?

 Will you accept the at-home test scores?
 If so, will they be evaluated differently than those taken at a testing center?

 At-home test-taking options are now available for some exams in select regions.
 Please visit the testing agency's website for more information.
 We will accept most scores from at-home exams, and they will be evaluated in the same way as exams taken at test centers, except for the TOEFL TIP Plus Solution for China and the IELTS Indicator, which are currently under review by UCLA’s Graduate Division office.
 Please contact the MBA Admissions office if you have additional questions.

 Is there a minimum GMAT/GRE score or GPA required for admission?

 No. Many factors are considered in the decision process.
-Admissions decisions are not made solely on the basis of grades and test scores.
-However, you may want to note our average and range of scores in our most recent class profile and ensure that your GMAT or GRE score (including Writing Assessment) represents your ability.
-If your score doesn't reflect your ability, we recommend that you consider retaking the test.
+Admissions decisions are made holistically, and not solely on the basis of grades and test scores.
+However, reviewing our average GPAs, GMAT or GRE test scores within our most recent class profile may give you a better picture of what stats make successful applicants.
+If your scores do not fall near our admitted ranges or you do not feel they properly reflects your ability, we recommend that you consider retaking the test.

 Where and when is the GMAT offered?

 The GMAT is a computer-adaptive test (CAT) that is administered frequently throughout the year at approximately 400 computer-based testing locations around the world.
 To make testing arrangements, visit www.mba.com and please note that the GMAT code for UCLA Anderson School of Management is 2NZ-2F-24.